 As your site starts to grow and your affiliate marketing business starts booming, you will find that you have dozens, sometimes hundreds of affiliate links to manage.
 We want our business to work for us, not us working for our businesses.

 That’s why making use of online tools is a critical element.
-I’ll be sharing more on this in the Systems Module.
-For now, here are quick ways to manage your affiliate links so you can quickly grab them whenever you need.
+Here are quick ways to manage your affiliate links so you can quickly grab them whenever you need them.

 1: Using a Shortening Plugin.

 The pro versions of these plugins will let you automatically insert your affiliate links based on Keywords or even replace your existing non-affiliate links.
 Thus, if you’ve mentioned a tool before in your posts without using an affiliate link, all you need is to create a pretty link using either of the plugins and include all keywords and URLs you wish to replace.

 The plugins will then auto-link all your mentions of those keywords across your site with your shortened affiliate link, thus saving you time.